-Overview – The reality presented in Lee’s photographs is of “found short-term occurrences” that appear on the land just outside his studio and on a light pad within his studio… and yet, both are evocative of abstract expressionistic painting.
-“I am attracted to dynamic images that occurs in fleeting moments… a kind of precarious imagery that is at once lifting and exhilarating… and gone or transformed quickly,” stated Lee.
-“Whether I’m outside immersed in nature or inside my studio staring at art supply scraps the approach is one of serendipitous sightings.”
+Overview – The reality presented in Lee Musgrave’s photographs is of “found short-term occurrences” that appear on the land just outside his studio and on his studio worktable … and yet, both are evocative of abstract expressionistic painting.
+“I am attracted to dynamic images that occur in fleeting moments… a kind of precarious imagery that is at once lifting and exhilarating… and gone or transformed quickly,” stated Musgrave.
+“Whether I’m outside immersed in nature or inside my studio staring at scraps of ephemera the approach is one of serendipitous sightings.”

-These “taking advantage of chance” images are un-staged and recorded in-camera preserving thought provoking representation of suspended moments in time.
-The “found” nature images are gestures in patience as Lee waited for fluctuations in climate and seasons to produce them; they are shot with natural light and with all their components (rocks, plant debris, soil, mud, snow/ice) left undisturbed.
+These “taking advantage of chance” images are recorded in-camera preserving thought provoking representation of suspended moments in time.
+The “found” nature images are gestures in patience as Musgrave waited for fluctuations in climate and seasons to produce them; they are shot with natural light and with all their components (rocks, plant debris, soil, mud, snow/ice) left undisturbed.

-The “chance” light pad images consist of finding elegance within chaos.
-“For me, the winsome character of a randomly created image enthralls and divulges an openness and honesty that is cheering,” stated Lee.
+The “chance staged” studio work table images consists of finding elegance within chaos.
+“For me, the winsome character of a randomly created image enthralls and divulges an openness and honesty that is cheering,” stated Musgrave.

-Chance created abstract images have the ability to engage viewers emotively and intellectually for they often include optical illusions and ethereal aspects that present spatial mirages or resemble celestial visions.
-The incorporation of translucent materials makes the preceived structures in Lee’s photographs appear to consist of networks that have multi-directional spaces that liberate the viewer to journey through them… and the distortions of angles and forms become avenues of emphasis and drama.
+Chance staged abstract images have the ability to engage viewers emotively and intellectually for they often include optical illusions and ethereal aspects that present spatial mirages or resemble celestial visions.
+The incorporation of translucent materials makes the preceived structures in Musgrave’s photographs appear to consist of networks that have multi-directional spaces that liberate the viewer to journey through them … and the distortions of angles and forms become avenues of emphasis and drama.

-Kinetics is a key element in the light pad process for the objects seen in each photograph were tossed onto the pad allowing them to fall where they may… and the pad was often moved about without any concern for how the motion rearranged the objects.
-In fact, Lee occasionally deliberately shacks the pad which makes the initial source of each image the unconscious.
-The cropping of the photographs is Lee’s conscious way of accentuating the dynamics of that randomness and the charisma of each individual image.
+Kinetics is a key element in the staged process for the objects seen in each photograph were tossed onto the work table allowing them to fall where they may … and they were shuffled about often without concern for how the motion re-staged the objects.
+In fact, Musgrave occasionally blindly shuffles the objects which makes the initial source of each image the unconscious.
+The cropping of the photographs is his conscious way of accentuating the dynamics of that randomness and the charisma of each individual image.

-“Fate is my collaborator when I encounter the unforeseen ways chance has arranged the objects on the pad,” stated Lee.
+“Fate is my collaborator when I encounter the unforeseen ways chance has staged the objects on the table,” stated Musgrave.
 “Striking combinations of colors and textures; conspicuous shadows; a remarkable edge to an exquisite form; or a bravura of tension… I find all of these flukes to be alluring.”

-Further, Musgrave has a special fondness for the objects on the pad because they are the repurposed surplus from his painting and drawing activities.
+Further, Musgrave has a special fondness for much of the ephemera because he collected it during his worldwide travels and from his studio activities.
 That is to say, the shavings from his colored pencils; crumbs from worn color sticks; bits and pieces of dried paint from the ferrule of his brushes; along with trimmings of assorted art papers and fragments of plastic containers.
 This limitation means that only certain outcomes of randomness will occur… and that the resulting photographs are connected to all of his studio ventures.
 “An unsentimental, yet deeply heartening feeling,” mused Lee.

-Like the inherent qualities found in contemporary abstract art the images from both of Lee’s approaches to photography may appear starkly linear, richly textured and / or almost painterly… and yet, they highlight an ephemeral world that reflects upon something vulnerable and essential while speaking to the very nature of existence, and radiate a glamour that belies their chronicle of relentless change.
+Like the inherent qualities found in contemporary abstract art the images from both of Musgrave’s approaches to photography may appear starkly linear, richly textured and / or almost painterly … and yet, they highlight an ephemeral world that reflects upon something vulnerable and essential while speaking to the very nature of existence, and radiate a glamour that belies their chronicle of relentless change.